Diffusion and Flow Matching Models for Tabular Data: A Survey: Diffusion and Flow Matching Models Preliminaries

 where $\nabla_{\mathbf{x}_{t}}\log p(\mathbf{\mathbf{x}}_{t}\vert\mathbf{x}_{0})$ follows the Gaussian distribution and can be collected during the diffusion process.
 Moreover, $\lambda(t)$ is used to trade-off between sample quality and likelihood.

-After training $S_{\boldsymbol{\theta}}(\cdot)$, we can generate new samples with the following two methods: 1) the predictor-corrector framework, or 2) the \textit{probability flow} framework.
-In general, the probability flow framework is preferred due to its fast sampling and exact log-probability computation compatibilities (see \cite{songscore} for more details).
-In short, the \textit{probability flow} employs the following neural ordinary differential equation (NODE) based model \cite{chen2018neural}:
+After training $S_{\boldsymbol{\theta}}(\cdot)$, we can generate new samples with either the \textit{predictor-corrector} or the \textit{probability flow} framework.
+In general, the latter is preferred due to its fast sampling and exact log-probability computation compatibilities (see \cite{songscore}).

-which describes a deterministic process whose marginal probability is equivalent to that of the original reverse SDE (namely Eq.~\ref{equ:ScoreSDEReverse}) \cite{songscore}.